Lottery Jackpots Exist in Pre-trained Models: Experiments

 \subsection{Performance Analysis}

-In this section, we conduct two experiments to investigate the performance of lottery jackpots.
-We first study the effect of weight tuning process for lottery jackpots.
-After searching the lottery jackpots with Eq.\,\ref{eq8}, we freeze the founded mask and fine-tune the weights to investigate whether such a weight tuning process can further benefit the performance of the pruned model or not.
-The weight tuning objective is formulated as:
+In this section, we conduct multiple experiments to investigate the performance of lottery jackpots.
+We first study the effect of weight training process for lottery jackpots.
+After searching the lottery jackpots, we freeze the found mask and fine-tune the weights to investigate whether such a weight training process can further benefit the performance of the pruned model or not.
+The weight training objective is formulated as:

 We conduct experiments for ResNet-32 on CIFAR-10 with different pruning rates.
-The weights are fine-tuned with 150 epochs and the other settings are described in Sec.~\ref{setting}.
-Fig.~\ref{fig7} shows that the improvement of weight tuning process is negligible.
+The weights are fine-tuned with 150 epochs and the other settings are described in Sec.\,\ref{setting}.
+Fig.\,\ref{fig7} shows that the improvement of weight training process is negligible.
 It can not further improve the performance of lottery jackpots, and even lead to a little accuracy degradation under high sparsity.
-Thus, we can conclude that the time-consuming weight tuning process is unnecessary for getting good-performing sparse models to some extent.
+Thus, we can conclude that the time-consuming weight training process is unnecessary for getting good-performing sparse models to some extent.
 In contrast, lottery jackpots already exist in pre-trained models.

-Lastly, we investigate the influence of searching epochs for lottery jackpots.
+Then, we investigate the influence of searching epochs for lottery jackpots.
 Detailedly, while comparing the performance, we also observe the sparse architecture overlap between lottery jackpots and the initial mask $\hat{\mathbf{m}}$ obtained by magnitude pruning.
-We show the quantitative results in Tab.~\ref{searchepoch}.
-As the searching epoch begins to increase, the performance of founded lottery jackpots can be boosted and the sparse architecture also changes to some extent.
+We show the quantitative results in Table\,\ref{searchepoch}.
+As the searching epoch begins to increase, the performance of found lottery jackpots can be boosted and the sparse architecture also changes to some extent.
 However, such a phenomenon is not consistent with more searching epochs.
 The performance of lottery jackpots searched with 100 and 1000 epochs are at the same level.
 Further, the sparse structure of lottery jackpots gradually tends to be stable, and will not change significantly with the increase of searching cost.
 Thus, only a relatively small amount of computation cost is needed to find lottery jackpots, which well demonstrates the efficiency of our approach.